Tysdalsvatnet

-Tysdalsvatnet or Tyssdalsvatnet is a lake in the municipalities of Hjelmeland and Strand in Rogaland county, Norway.
+Tysdalsvatnet is a lake in on the border of Hjelmeland Municipality and Strand Municipality in Rogaland county, Norway.
 The 3.74 km2 lake lies about 5 km south of the village of Årdal and about 8 km east of the village of Tau.
 The Norwegian National Road 13 (Rv13) runs along the northern side of the lake.
 The Svo Tunnel was completed in 2013 and it routes much of Rv13 through a mountain rather than along the narrow shoreline of the lake.